Imagine that WE were ( completely Caught ) Made Naked.. We WERE !! Now IMAGINE (THEY) ARE ! THEY ARE

-Quotation from original video description….”The Enemy has been made naked and They are In the Snare They made for us....."
+"The Enemy has been made naked and They are In the Snare They made for us....."
+(From Jonathan's original description)************************* *************************

 FREE email alerts of the most important BANNED videos in the world